mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],beat_distance
                    [SamplerN],beat_distance

-   Outputs the distance to the nearest beat of the active beat.
+   Outputs the relative position of the play marker in the section between the the previous and next beat marker.
-   :range: 0.0, real-valued
+   :range: 0.0 - 1.0, real-valued
    :feedback: None